tfolkersen/Culling/README.md

 * Bounding boxes — (yellow boxes) show the bounding boxes that are used for visibility tests by the culling logic.
 * Markers only — (narrow blue pillars) show markers near the centers of objects, used to visualize culling effect better.
 * Markers and main — (main meshes and narrow blue pillars) show the main meshes and the blue pillars together.
 Another way of visualizing culling effect.

+### Replays
+The replay file is stored in root/render/replay.txt.
+You must record before you can playback.
+With the -r flag, all actions are recorded except for toggling the render mode.
+Replays store movements instead of keys pressed, so you can modify things like the camera movement speed in control.h and the replay should still work.

+Playback is done with the -p flag, and the program will close if there is no replay.txt file.
+Replays don't know which scene they were recorded in, so if you use the flags ```-r -a``` and then use only the flag ```-p``` it will playback in the wrong scene.

+Replays are a way to gather statistics across different versions of the program, under the same scene and actions.
+For example, you can modify the culling logic and then generate new statistics in the same environment using replays.